plasmodic/ecto/doc/source/index.rst

     .. code-block:: c++

-        void MyModule::Initialize(ecto::tendrils& params)
+        void MyModule::initialize(ecto::tendrils& params)
         {
             params.declare<Foo>("foo","Foo is for spam",Foo(3.14));
             params.declare<std::string>("str","str is a standard string.","default");
         }

-    * Python is used as the plugin architecture of ecto, however, exposing your modules to python is dead simple.
+    * Python is used as the plugin architecture of ecto.
+Exposing your modules to python is dead simple.
       The use of boost::python means that the python bindings for your data types are an optional powerful tool.

     .. code-block:: c++